<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 Restaurant employers should keep records of...

-• cash and credit card tips.
+• Cash and credit card tips.

-• tips shared with other employees (tip pooling and agreements).
+• Tips shared with other employees (tip pooling and agreements).

-• the value of non-cash tips received (like tickets or something else).
+• The value of non-cash tips received (like tickets or something else).

 Employers must withhold income taxes and pay FICA taxes on employee wages to cover income earned from cash and credit card tips.
 There's no withholding for non-cash tips.